 -

-Travel restrictions: The All-Line rover used to be valid on all national rail trains without restrictions but some time restrictions were introduced in January 2011 to stop business travellers using it on certain key business routes.
-No restrictions apply on Saturdays, Sundays and Bank Holidays, but on Mondays to Fridays the All-Line Rail Rover is not valid for boarding or alighting train services operated by Virgin Trains, East Coast, East Midlands Trains or CrossCountry at the following stations before 10:00:
+The All-Line rover used to be valid on all national rail trains without time restrictions but some restrictions were introduced in 2011 to stop business travellers using it on certain key business routes.
+No restrictions apply on Saturdays, Sundays and Bank Holidays, but on Mondays to Fridays the All-Line Rail Rover is not valid for boarding or alighting train services operated by Avanti West Coast, LNER, East Midlands Trains or Arriva CrossCountry at the following stations before 10:00:

 London Euston